Inaugural Grant Recipients

 We are excited to announce the grant recipients from our Fall 2022 application.
 These five inaugural recipients were selected by the University after an application process led by the Student Awards Committee with consultation from a Descendents Advisory Committee.
 Congratulations to Healing Minds NOLA; Mon Petit Maringouin; Starting with Day 1: Building Confident Kids; Southern Maryland Descendant Gathering; and Youth Rebuilding New Orleans Summer and Year Round Program.

-We are preparing to launch the Spring 2023 application.
-Applications will be open to organizations and to individuals proposing projects.
-Please check the website soon for updates.
-You may also sign up to receive a notification when the next application process is open.
-Applications will be prioritized based on how they demonstrate an impact on Descendant communities connected to Jesuit slaveholding in the U.S., particularly the families who were once enslaved on plantations in Maryland and sold in 1838 to plantation owners in Louisiana.
+Applications are open to organizations and to individuals proposing projects.
+Applications will be prioritized based on how well they demonstrate an impact on Descendant communities connected to Jesuit slaveholding in the U.S., particularly the families who were once enslaved on plantations in Maryland and sold in 1838 to plantation owners in Louisiana.

 About the Reconciliation Fund